jes/scamp-cpu/README.md

 ## Try it out

+The easiest way to try it out is to use the web-based emulator at https://incoherency.co.uk/scamp/

-You can run SCAMP/os in the emulator.
-First you'll need to build everything.
+If you want to run it locally, first you'll need to build everything.
 Try `make -j` in the root directory of this repository.
 It probably won't work on the first attempt because it works with multiple different Makefiles that have annoying dependencies.
 Just run `make -j` twice.
 If that doesn't do the trick, run `make` in `sys/` first, and then run it in `.`.